- Casino

 With this in mind, allowing residents to bet from anywhere in the state through an app could mean that nobody ends up turning up at retail businesses anymore, which would be undesirable and unsustainable.

-At least, this is the logic stakeholders subscribe to.
-It’s true that over 90% of all sports bets are placed on mobile in states that allow this to happen, but this doesn’t mean that people don’t still turn up at sportsbooks.
+At least, this is the logic that stakeholders subscribe to.
+Over 90% of all sports bets are indeed placed on mobile in states that allow this to happen, but this doesn’t mean that people don’t still turn up at sportsbooks.
 Just think about Washington, DC.
 Sports are about a shared experience and not just passively watching the game at home.

 What a mobile app does is allow consumers to be far more flexible with their wagers, enabling them to check in on odds, place a quick wager, cash out their in-play bets, and so much more.